open-liontechsolution/kxs-ansible-local/README.md

-# kxs-ansible
+# kxs-ansible-local
-hybrid cloud and local project of kxs
+Local project of clustering with k3s